Prathamdas3/Question-Bank/README.md

 **Question Bank** is a repository for my project which is done by our team.
 It is a project where we have a demo of my website which does the same job as the name suggests, it is a question bank for college students who require previous year questions for their upcomming exams.
 In this project there are features to read questions and give practice tests too on several topics.
 It serves as a complete guide to get ready for any exam.

-_To view the actual website please click on the green coloured **CODE** button at right hand top portion.
+_"To view the actual website please click on the green coloured **CODE** button at right hand top portion.
 From there please download the zip file.
 A zip file named **Question-Bank-master** will be donloaded.
 After downloading please unzip it and open the Question-Bank-master folder.
-There you will find "**index.html**" clicking on which, our actual website will get opened_
+There you will find "**index.html**" clicking which, our actual website will get opened"_

 We want to give a tour of our demo project please be with us: